-We believe it's a really bad idea for us to provide advanced analytics or reporting to you.
+We believe it's a bad idea for us (Tallyfy) to provide advanced analytics or reporting features to you - the customer.

-People who are serious about analytics use Tableau, Microsoft PowerBI, Google Data Studio, SAP HANA, etc. There are platforms that ONLY do analytics and they're very good at it.
+People who are serious about analytics use/invest in Tableau, Microsoft PowerBI, Looker, SAP Hana, Google Data Studio, etc. These are platforms that only do analytics and they're very good at it.

 At Tallyfy - what we do is supply data to your existing analytics and reporting platform (which you paid good money for!) so that you can have full control and full customization capabilities for your analytics.

 We believe this is the best decision for us (to specialize) and for you - to avoid vendor lock-in and be stuck with a limited feature set that you will not be satisfied with.
-It's much smarter to just get Tallyfy data and separately use your favorite analytics platform to draw insights/query it.
+It's much smarter to get Tallyfy data in an open format and separately use your favorite analytics platform to draw insights/query it.

-2. A single vendor will NEVER satisfy all your analytics needs
+2. A single vendor will never satisfy needs